euzu/m3u-filter/README.md

 ## 6. Web-UI

-The WebUI is for configuration the m3u-filter config.
+The WebUI is for configuration the tuliprox config.

 If you enable authentication, users can log in with their accounts (you can disable login per user), and configure their playlist.